curtisrichards007-max/AtomikGamez/Terms of Service Bot.md

 These Terms may be updated periodically.
 Continued use of the Bot after changes constitutes acceptance.

 ## Contact
-For questions, contact [your email or Discord handle, e.g., @YourUsername#1234].
+For questions, contact @AtomikGamez on Discord.